CORE TEAM

 Dana’s work reflects on the impacts of and refusal to extractive economic models, through poetic and immersive installations.
 Dana has exhibited nationally and internationally in art galleries, public spaces and diverse cultural venues.

-Dana is Finding Flowers’ Research Associate and she is the coordinator of the project’s upcoming podcast series.
+Dana is Finding Flowers’ Research Associate and she is a production assistant for the project’s upcoming podcast series Sounds Like Land.

 PODCAST TEAM